uberVU/elasticboard/README.md

 elasticboard
 ============

-A dashboard that provides an easy way to track a GitHub repo's evolution.
+Dashboard providing an easy way to track a GitHub repo's evolution.
 There's a timeline to quickly bring you up to speed, graphs to view aggregated statistics and useful insights so that you never miss an issue again.